mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Fixed a bug causing an error when double clicking a ragged workspace.
 - Fixed a bug which caused a terminate dialogue to be raised if the user zoomed in far enough while using the SliceViewer on MDE workspaces.
 - Fixed a crash in the plot config when removing the last curve on a plot
+- Fixed a bug with editing legends in-situ on Linux platforms.

 :ref:`Release 6.0.0 <v6.0.0>`